 Drinks and seafood are available at Devka Beach.
 Coconut water, light snacks, etc. Try the Ghotala there.
 It’s yummy.

 It’s usually a quiet place where you can also meditate while sitting on the rocks, or simply enjoy the breeze with someone special along with some Ghotala.

 Also known as Nani Daman Fort by the locals, the Fort was completed in 1672.
 The Fort is situated next to the main fishing Jetty.
 It has 3 bastions with a huge statue of St. Jerome.
 The precincts of the Fort also house the church of Our Lady of the Sea

 Just like the fancy destination of Goa, Daman too was under the Portuguese for a long period of time.
 Hence, the reflections in the architecture of buildings.

 Also known as Governor’s Palace, Moti Daman Fort was built by the Portuguese in 1559.
 It has 10 bastions and 2 gateways and is shaped like a polygon with over 500 feet projection.

 The most intriguing part about the fort is its historical structures.

-Just inside the Moti Daman fort, there’s a beautiful church called by the name, Cathedral of Bom Jesu.
+Just inside the Moti Daman fort, there’s a beautiful church called the name Cathedral of Bom Jesu.
 You can also visit the church and explore and admire the intricacies of Portuguese architecture.